 Basements, since they’re underground, naturally don’t have any windows — or if they do, they’re very small and don’t offer much light.
 That means it’s crucial that you recreate outdoor lighting as best you can in your basement greenhouse.
 It will be the most challenging aspect and will likely require some trial and error to figure out what works best for your plants.

-Depending on what type of plants you’ll be growing, you’ll want to research the best for their needs.
+Depending on what type of plants you’ll be growing, you’ll want to research the best artificial grow lights for their needs.
 Different colors, like red and blue, are designed to achieve different results (red for flowering and fruit production, blue for leaves and vegetables).
 The other challenging aspect is that a plant’s needs for light may be different from seed to maturity, so you may end up buying multiple kinds of lighting for different plant stages.

 This will likely be the most costly aspect of your basement garden, as the amount of lights you need will also depend on the size of your space.
 But with proper research, you should be able to get the most out of your investment.